 Use of z-scores

 Using z-scores to normalize indicators is the most common approach in the field.
 A z-score tells how many standard deviations an observation is above (or below) the mean value across all values.
 Z-scores of less than zero indicate values that are below the mean, while scores above zero are values above the mean.
 Z-scores are useful for standardizing variables—that is, putting them on a consistent scale for comparison when they are measured using different scales or units.
-As noted above, we derive z-scores for each geography relative to all other geographies of the same type (e.g., we compare cities with other cities, metro areas with other metro areas, and states with other states).
+As noted above, we derive z-scores for each geography relative to all other geographies of the same type (e.g., we compare cities with other cities, counties with other counties, metro areas with other metro areas, and states with other states).
 We do this because we expect a different variance in indicator values for different geographic types and it ensures greater independence among observations compared.
 For example, indicator values for the Los Angeles metro, which includes Los Angeles and Orange counties, are largely dependent on the values for the two largest cities in the metro (Los Angeles and Long Beach), so the values should not be treated as independent.

 Use of the geometric mean